simonrenoult/nodejs-application-architecture/README.md

 Note: delete routes are there for testing purposes.

 ## What's wrong?

 It mostly boils down to two design flaws:
   * heavy coupling
   * multiple responsibility

-The `index.js` file does everything:
+Indeed, the `index.js` file does everything:
   * server initialization
   * database connection
   * environment support